 Does It Takes Superhero Strength To Move The Sliding Patio Door?

 Chances are, debris has jammed the wheels.
 Remove the operable door by turning the adjustment screws at the bottom, then clean the wheels and tracks, and spray with silicone lubricant.

 How To Know If Your House Foundation Is Bad

 A shifting foundation can throw the walls and roof of a house out of plumb.

 Foundation problems are usually the result of moisture.
 Soil expands when it get wet and contracts when it dries out, and these movements can cause a foundation to shift.
 This effect is compounded in seismic zones, where earth movements increase the instability of the soil.
-Evidence of foundation problems is usually apparent in the interior and exterior of the house, as well as in the ground around the house and in the foundation itself.
+Evidence of foundation problems that need immediate Commercial Construction Foundation Repair is usually apparent in the interior and exterior of the building, as well as in the ground around the building and in the foundation itself.